-5. Algorithm improvements
+6. Algorithm Improvements

-5.1 Rainfall detection
+6.1 Rainfall detection

-As stated previously, the HE uses GOES brightness temperatures (Tb) from channel 4 (10.7 μm) to discriminate raining from non-raining events [1].
+As stated previously, the HE uses GOES brightness temperatures (T_b) from channel 4 (10.7 μm) to discriminate raining from non-raining events [1].
 During the validation exercise we noted that there are some warmtop convective events that are not detected by the HE.
-The HE generally produces little or no rainfall for brightness temperatures exceeding 235K; however, there are numerous events in PR where the HE largely failed to detect significant rainfall.
-For instance, Fig. 2 shows the observed accumulated rainfall for all gauges located in PR (red line) and the accumulated rainfall by the corresponding HE pixels (blue line) on November 14, The horizontal axes shows the time every 15 2006. minutes and the vertical axis exhibits the accumulated rainfall in mm.
-Fig. 3 shows the distribution of brightness temperatures over the GOES pixels corresponding to gauge locations during this storm and there are few pixels below 235 K; a comparison with Fig. 2 indicates that the poor detection by the HE was at least in part because it was not calibrated to produce rainfall from relatively warm clouds.
-In order to improve the detection skill of the HE, we plan to examine the differences in brightness temperature between 10.7 μm and the water vapor band (6.5 μm in GOES-12).
+The HE generally produces little or no rainfall for brightness temperatures exceeding 235K; however, there are numerous events in PR where rainfall was in fact observed at these temperatures.
+For instance, Fig. 5 shows the observed accumulated rainfall for all gauges located in PR (red line) and the accumulated rainfall by the corresponding HE pixels (blue line) on November 14, 2006.
+The horizontal axes shows the time every 15 minutes and the vertical axis exhibits the accumulated rainfall in mm.
+Fig. 6 shows the distribution of brightness temperatures over the GOES pixels corresponding to gauge locations during this storm and there are few pixels below 235 K; a comparison with Fig. 5 indicates that the poor detection by the HE was at least in part because it was not calibrated to produce rainfall from relatively warm clouds.
+In order to improve the detection skill of the HE, we plan to examine the differences in brightness temperature between 10.7 μ m and the water vapor band (6.5 μ m in GOES).
 Positive values of the WV-infrared window temperature difference have been shown to correspond with convective cloud tops that are above the tropopause (i.e. overshooting tops), ([14 and [15]).
 Convective clouds with positive differences indicate the possibility of warm-top convection.
-We will also explore the use of the reflected portion of the 3.9- $\mu$ m GOES band 2 during the daytime to indicate the presence large cloud-top particles that suggest rain in warm-top clouds [2].